curtis/honeypot-captcha/README.markdown

 ## Usage

 I've tried to make it pretty simple to add a honeypot captcha, but I'm open to any suggestions you may have.
+By default, `create` and `update` actions are protected.

 ### form_for